tusharbhasme/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/jmx/README.md

 $>mvn exec:java -PrunSingleEngineJmxTutorial
 ```

-Using your JMX client, navigate to the `org.easybatch.core.jmx:type=EasyBatchMonitorMBean` MBean
+Using your JMX client, navigate to the `org.easybatch.core.jmx:type=EngineNameHere` MBean
  and you will be able to monitor the execution progress of the application in real time.

 ```